Local Versions of the Wiener-Levi Theorem

 {\bf 1.
 Introduction}.
 It is well known that for each absolutely convergent Fourier series $F(t)$ such that $F(t)\neq0$ for all $t$ the function $1/F(t)$ also has an absolutely convergent Fourier-series expansion (the Wiener Theorem).
-Its natural generalization is known as the Wiener--Levi Theorem (see, for example, \cite{Z}, Ch.VI): \begin{Th} Let
+Its natural generalization is known as the Wiener--L\'evy Theorem (see, for example, \cite{Z}, Ch.VI): \begin{Th} Let

 be an absolutely convergent Fourier series, and $h(z)$ be a holomorphic function on a neighborhood of the closure of the range of $F$.
 Then the function $h(F(t))$ admits an absolutely convergent Fourier series expansion as well. \end{Th} Clearly, for $h(z)=1/z$ we get the Wiener Theorem.